lizziew/ALEx/README.md

 * negative commands (do not go to the blue star) Ignore everything in that clause --> DONE
 * store information between commands and answer back (pick up blue star...which blue star...the one at 3 3) Keep a list of previous commands, split by clause.
 * deal with multiple verbs like "I think you should go PICK UP the ..." (interpreting it as "pick up" rather than "move")
+* hitting "Enter" makes it work, so we don't have to click the "Go" button, and showing user's previous cmnds in GUI